Bg

 Prior to beginning this strategy, it is essential to make sure a baby is properly fed, dry, not in physical discomfort, and has the developmental capability to calm themselves down without support.
 For extra safety, a video monitor with hourly check-ins is advised.

 A well-timed bedtime can help cut down on bedtime struggles.
 Babies who are taking 2 naps a day typically need 3 - 4 hours of awake time before bed to be sufficiently tired, while older babies and toddlers usually need 5 - 6 hours of awake time.
-Our Schedule Creator can help you find the right bedtime for your kiddo.
+Our can help you find the right bedtime for your kiddo.

 Try not to fall back on helping your kiddo to sleep during this process.
 If your child is having trouble falling asleep independently at bedtime, it’s okay to take a 15-minute break before trying again.
 Be sure to redo a shortened version of your routine to cue that it’s time for bed.
 This can help calm kids that are particularly upset and give children with persistent temperaments a chance to reset.